naab: A ready-to-use plug-and-play corpus for Farsi: Materials and Methods

+The two other major base corpora were OSCAR-fa and AGP.
+While they contribute significantly to the number of paragraphs (60 million and 141 million, respectively), they exhibit much shorter average paragraph lengths, especially AGP, where the average is only 19.56 words per paragraph.
+This reflects a higher volume of shorter, more fragmented text, potentially sourced from informal or social media content.

-This corpus was a formerly private corpus for ASR Gooyesh Pardaz\footnote{\href{http://asr-gooyesh.com/en/}{ASR Gooyesh Pardaz Website}} which is now published for all users by this project.
-This corpus contains more than 140 million paragraphs summed up in 23GB (after cleaning).
-This corpus is a mixture of both formal and informal paragraphs that are crawled from different websites and/or social media.
+The AGP corpus, originally a private resource from ASR Gooyesh Pardaz\footnote{\url{http://asr-gooyesh.com/en/}}, has been publicly released through this project.
+This corpus contains over 140 million paragraphs, totaling 23GB after cleaning.
+It is a diverse mix of formal and informal text gathered from websites and social media.